 After the show head to Burgring street and take the tram (Line D) for Schloss Belvedere.
 Belvedere, palaces, and gardens were built as the summer residence of Prince Eugene of Savoy, the military commander who defended the city from the Turks.
 Belvedere consists of two palaces, with impressive interiors, linked by a spectacular french style garden.
 Your visit here is focused on Upper Belvedere, which houses an Austrian art collection from Middle Ages to the present day.
 It also has an important collection of works by the two most famous Austrian painters, Gustav Klimt and Egon Schiele.
 There are 24 paintings altogether by Klimt, including the world-famous and recognizable “The Kiss” (for information about the museum visit the official site).

 On your way back to the city center make an additional stop to visit Karlsplatz and the Baroque church Karlskirche, an iconic location of the city.

 The second and last night in Vienna you could either book tickets for a music concert at Musikverein or a show at Staatsoper or you could just stroll around the Old City and along Danube Canal, where you could have dinner or a drink at one of the boat restaurants like Holy-Moly Am Badeschiff.

-During your stay at Vienna if you have the time and especially if your are a movie buff, visit Riesenrad, the famous Ferris wheel in Prater park, which is placed on the list of Treasures of European Film Culture by the European Film Academy in June 2016.
+During your stay in Vienna if you have the time and especially if you are a movie buff, visit Riesenrad, the famous Ferris wheel in Prater Park, which is placed on the list of Treasures of European Film Culture by the European Film Academy in June 2016.
 For more information about Riesenrad, check our related article.